Mosquito Lake–Mosquito Creek Outflow

 Authorized by the Flood Control Act of 1938, Mosquito Creek Lake is one of 16 flood control projects in the Pittsburgh District.
 The project provides flood protection for the Mahoning River Valley as well as the Beaver and upper Ohio Rivers.

-Since its completion in 1944, Mosquito Lake has prevented flood damages estimated to be in excess of $277 million.
+Since its completion in 1944, Mosquito Creek Lake has prevented flood damages estimated to be in excess of $418 million.
 Mosquito has the capability to store the equivalent run-off of 29 inches of precipitation from its 97 square mile drainage area.
-When compared to the saving which has resulted, the construction cost of just over $4 million appears small.
+When compared to the saving which have resulted, the construction cost of just over $4 million appears small.

-Mosquito Lake also stores water and releases it downstream during dry periods to improve water quality and quantity for domestic and industrial use, recreation, esthetics, and aquatic life.
+Mosquito Creek Lake also stores water and releases it downstream during dry periods to improve water quality and quantity for domestic and industrial use, recreation, aesthetics and aquatic life.

-From US Army Corps of Engineers Mosquito Lake webpage
+From Mosquito Creek Lake (US Army Corps of Engineers) webpage

 Restrooms at locations identified on Mosquito Lake State Park map.